 Every private guitar teacher hears these things very regularly from students.

 There is nothing wrong with the mistaken belief that “you will progress more quickly if you spend more practice time on 1 particular thing first” or “that you need to master one thing first before you can move on to new things”, except for the fact that these are inaccurate beliefs that hurt your progress.

-Large part of the fun learning guitar, is seeing really good progress.
+A large part of the fun of learning guitar is seeing really good progress.

 People who hold on to or act on such beliefs, miss out tremendously on that fun feeling of achievement one gets when seeing fantastic progress.